photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 wget https://dl.photoprism.org/docker/docker-compose.yml
 ```

-!!! warning
+!!! attention
-	Choose a good password for `PHOTOPRISM_ADMIN_PASSWORD` if your instance should be accessible from the internet.
+    Please change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a secure **initial password**.
+    Never use `photoprism` as password if you're running it on a public server.

 Your personal photo and video collection will be mounted from `~/Pictures` by default,
 where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).